TryEnlight/tryenlight.github.io/README.md

 - suggest more ideas using this [issue](https://github.com/samayshamdasani/enlight/issues/2)

 ## CONTRIBUTE by adding your projects & tutorials!
 Enlight is open-source.
-That means it can grow with your help!
-Have a project on the web, in React.js, nodejs, {insert any cool app in any language/framework}?
-Doesn't matter!
-Just send your project and tutorial over.
-It doesn't have to be on the web as we plan to expand to all langauges (including Swift, Python, Java...)
+That means we need you!
+Have a project on the web, a cool app you're making, or basically anything useful?
+Share your knowledge!
+It doesn't have to be a specific programming language -- just submit whatever you want to share!

 If it's useful, it'll be posted on the site with of course, credit to you!